ivotron/ivotron.github.io/_posts/2013-07-18-intel-analysis-shipping-basics.md

  7. the master is in charge of creating an H5View object and "returning"[^noasynch]

-**Questions**:

-  - how is the master receiving the result of workers' subtasks?

 [^vol]: assuming that the call can be handled in the same way that any other `H5*_ff` call, the difference will be that the VOL calls aren't invoked directly, rather, the analysis executor will first coordinate the task in order to have all the ranks in the MPI communicator make (in parallel)